aerospike-examples/aerospike-bloom-filter-example/README.md

 Pull requests and issue discussions are very welcome.

 ## Known Issues
- - Over sizes for when capacity is low.
+ - Bloom filter is oversized when configured with a small capacity.